 What will make their tween and teen faces light up?
 As a parent I still want to see that joy on their faces Easter morning.
-I am going to share what my boys love to give you some Easter gift ideas for tween and teen boys.
+I’m totally a mom and I crave that!

 I have a mix of large and small items on this list.
 To see a list of smaller size items, scroll to the end.